SurajBele/Assessment-Asian-Group-LLC/README.md

 -------------------------------
 ![Screenshot](server1 request.jpg)

-* Here is the complete nginx
+* Here is the complete nginx proxy and loadbalancing